mtraynham/pureport-docs/dev_guide/devops_integration_ansible.rst

 The ``pureport.fabric`` collection provides all of the Pureport modules which can be used to automate creating networks and collections in plays.
-Once the collection is installed, you can create playbooks for interactin with the Pureport Fabric API.
+Once the collection is installed, you can create playbooks for interacting with the Pureport Fabric API.

 Here is a very simple example a playbook that will create a new network.